Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 **Key Findings:**
 1. Users expect the plantcare assistant to give feedback and confirmation immediately after they water their plants.
 2. Users expect to be able to toggle on & off and customize notifications based on needs and preferences.
-3. Users expect the Smart Device to provide some practical and actionable recommendations and instructions regarding their specific plant and what moisture levels mean in regards to the plant itself.
+3. Users expect the plantcare assistant to provide some practical and actionable recommendations and instructions regarding their specific plant and what moisture levels mean in regards to the plant itself.
-4. Users would like if the Smart Device incorporated additional features (i.e. weather, calendars, and GPS) that would provide more detailed information & personalized plant care recommendations (but there are some concerns regarding privacy for GPS monitoring).
+4. Users would like if the plantcare assistant incorporated additional features (i.e. weather, calendars, and GPS) that would provide more detailed information & personalized plant care recommendations (but there are some concerns regarding privacy for GPS monitoring).

 ### Ideation
 From the user enactment findings, I did another round of brainstorming and sketched out possible design features and solutions.